 - Remind your teens of their strengths and all the things that make them likeable.

-- Make sure your teens can name people they could talk to about a friendship problem, such as a relative, mentor, teacher, or a counselling service like Kids Helpline, ReachOut, or eheadspace.
+- Make sure your teens can name people they could talk to about a friendship problem, such as a relative, mentor, teacher, or a counselling service like the Dolly’s Dream Support Line on 0488 881 033, Kids Helpline, ReachOut, or eheadspace.

 - Encourage your teens to do things that help them feel better, such as exercise, music, spending time with family, or reading a favourite book.